michhar/maskrcnn-python-app/README.md

 ![](./assets/detected.png)
 <div align="right"><a href="https://nypost.com/2019/01/20/releasing-balloons-in-east-hampton-could-cost-you-jail-time/" target="_blank">Source</a></div>

-A MaskRCNN algorithm is used to detect the car damage (output of the model is class, bounding box and mask).
+Above, a MaskRCNN model is used to detect balloons (output of the model is class, bounding box and mask).

 ## Running the sample